-Students who complete the recommended curriculum in Family and Consumer Science should be able to continue their studies at one of several universities in the state.
-Students who go on to receive a Bachelors degree should be eligible for employment in public education or work in extension services, or may work as family and/or consumer consultants with various businesses or social agencies.
+Students who complete the recommended curriculum in Family and Consumer Science should be able to continue their studies at BYU or USU.
+Students who go on to receive a Bachelors degree should be eligible for employment in public education or work in extension services or may work as family financial planners.
+Students would also be prepared to develop entrepreneurial interests.